User experience (UX) designers create accessible, aesthetically appealing and meaningful applications and websites that people are able to use easily

-As a UX designer, you could work across all sectors of industry including private companies, public bodies like government, not-for-profit organisations and charities.
-These can range from large multi-national companies to small and medium-sized enterprises (SMEs).
-You could be based in digital media consultancies, financial services, web development agencies, telecoms and retail.
+As a UX designer, you could work across all sectors of industry including private companies, public bodies like central and local government, not-for-profit organisations and charities.
+These can range from large multinational companies to small and medium-sized enterprises (SMEs).

 You could also become self-employed.
-While freelance roles are common and usually have attractive daily rates of pay, this type of work is unpredictable without a guaranteed income or job security.
+While freelance roles are common and daily rates of pay are usually attractive, this type of work can be unpredictable without a guaranteed income or job security.

 Look for job vacancies at:

-After five years' experience you could gain a role as a senior UX designer or head of user experience.
-Other roles include content strategist and UX design manager.
-As a manager, you will manage a small team of UX designers and analysts and lead on business development, working with clients to obtain and manage contracts with customers.
+After around five years' experience you could gain a role as a senior UX designer or head of user experience.
+Other roles include content strategist, creative director and UX design manager.
+As a manager, you'll have responsibility for a team of UX designers and analysts, and will lead on business development, working with clients to obtain and manage contracts with customers.

-A number of graduates enter this work as consultants, where they are self-employed contractors.
-You may be able to develop your career as a consultant developing specialist expertise across a range of platforms.
+There are also opportunities to work as a consultant on a self-employed basis.
+It's possible to progress your career as a consultant by developing specialist expertise across a range of platforms.
 Generally, consultants will earn as much or more than those entering more senior management roles.

-Your prospects will be enhanced if you are willing to relocate.
+Your prospects may be enhanced if you're willing to relocate.
 UX work is an international career with opportunities to work overseas.